nebulasio/WebExtensionWallet/README.md

 (6) Another way to check your transaction status is to copy your transaction hash to `check-TX` to view the result.
 ```

-### 3. Instructions on how to use WebExtensionApp in your webapp
+### 3. Instructions on how to use NasExtWallet in your webapp

-Now WebExtensionApp supports two different ways to communicate with Dapp page.
+Now NasExtWallet supports two different ways to communicate with Dapp page.

 #### 3.1 Using NebPay SDK